Orthodontic Services – Arlington Heights, IL

 Young woman holding clear aligner

 When only mild to moderate corrections can be made, older teens and adults may be able to choose clear aligner therapy over traditional braces.
-What makes this treatment different is that the teeth are pushed into place by a series of clear aligners.
+What makes this treatment different is that the teeth are pushed into place by a series of Clear Aligners.
 These aligners need to be worn for 20 to 22 hours every day, but you can take them out to enjoy all your favorite foods, and most people won’t realize that you’re wearing them unless they already have an idea of what to look for.
-To ensure the best fit for your smile and budget, we offer several different clear aligner brands, including Invisalign!
+To ensure the best fit for your smile and budget, we offer several different clear aligner brands.

 Learn More